woodpecker-kit/woodpecker-plugin-env/README.md

     - `DOCKERHUB_REPO_NAME` repo name of docker hub
     - `DOCKERHUB_TOKEN` token of docker hub user

+- check `docker-bake.hcl` config, change to your docker image

 - if you use `wd_steps_transfer` just add `.woodpecker_kit.steps.transfer` at git ignore
 - change code start with `// change or remove`